carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

      Windows-specifics that will cause the build to fail.
   #.
 To use LLVM modules on Win32-based system, you may configure LLVM
      with ``--enable-shared``.
   #.
 To compile SPU backend, you need to add ``LDFLAGS=-Wl,--stack,16777216`` to
      configure.
+  #.
+MCJIT not working well pre-v7, old JIT engine not supported any more.

 Note that you will need about 1-3 GB of space for a full LLVM build in Debug mode, depending on the system (it is so large because of all the debugging